 The Dabbabah was a piece that already appeared in some very early variants of chess.
-Its name represents an ancient war instrument, and is sometimes translated as war engine, although information what kind of form it precisely had is not available to me.
+Its name represents an ancient war machine, and is sometimes translated as war engine, although it is not known exactly what shape the physical piece had.

 In different old chess variants, Dabbabah's were used with different movement rules, e.g., it has been used to name a piece that moved like a normal bishop.
 The movement given below is the most common and is the one used by modern inventions with the Dabbabah.